NBA/William D. Revelli Composition Contest

 - Chair: Audrey Murphy, East Cobb Middle School (GA)

-- Gregory Denson, Cheek Middle School (TX)
+- Dr. Gregory Denson, Cheek Middle School (TX)

 - Tiffany Hitz, Robinson Secondary School (VA)